Aitslab/nlp_2021_alexander_petter/README.md

 - Optional step: `metrics` will create metrics such as F1-score for the NER model.
 - Optional step: `analysis` will analyse the NER results to find co-occurrences.

+## Download the model
+Download the model and model vocab.
+**[BioBERT-Base fine-tuned ONNX-model with vocabulary](https://drive.google.com/drive/folders/1neThCq4MqFPd0133WDDC4MYUycE84fT7?usp=sharing)** - fine-tuned on BC5CDR-chem dataset

 ### Running the pipeline
-create input and output folders.
-Place the input files for the CORD loader or the downloader into the input folder
+Make input and output folders.
+Place the input files for the CORD loader or the downloader into the input folder.

+Edit the `config.json` file:
-Open the `config.json` file and un-ignore the steps you want to run by setting them to `false`.
-Then, make sure that input and output file names align.
-Here's a nice little chart to help you understand (A-H are file names).
+1. un-ignore the steps you want to run by setting them to `false`.
+2. Define the input and output json files (folders you created above).
+2. If you use the ner part define the paths to the BioBERT model and vocab file Here's a nice little chart to help you understand (A-H are file names).

 ```